RTSB Community Alignment for Reading Excellence (CARE) Preschool

-The RTSB alignment examines the degree to which the RTSB assessments, observations, and Common Core State Standards address the same content; at various developmental levels through our CARE continuum.
+The RTSB alignment examines the degree to which the RTSB assessments and observations address the same content; at various developmental levels through our CARE continuum.
 For example, the developmental progression of phonological awareness begins with the broad concepts of listening in preschoolers, moves towards phonemic awareness in prekindergarten and kindergarten and, eventually, phonics and the alphabetic principle in late kindergarten and 1st grade.
 Sequential development, in which the standards and assessments are developed in a serial manner, is a straightforward and accountable method of alignment.
 The RTSB assessments and observations concretely embody the learning objectives of the standards, providing an impetus for teachers to support preschool children in developing the necessary skills and knowledge for kindergarten readiness and beyond.

 As RTSB CARE supports expand into second and third grade classrooms and additional resources become available, RTSB will expand the number of classrooms and students it can support.
 In an optimal standards-based assessment system, every method of gathering information about students, including classroom observations, formative assessments and progress monitoring, will be aligned to the academic standards and expectations for all students.